Unforgettable top 100 things and attractions you can’t miss in Budapest (2026 updates)

 46. Erzsébet Square

-Erzsébet tér is the largest green area in downtown Budapest, located next to Deák Ferenc tér.
+Erzsébet tér is the largest green area in the heart of Budapest, located next to Deák Ferenc tér.
 It’s a popular meeting place, especially among young people who love to sit around in the grass.
 Erzsébet tér is home to a skate park for those who are up for some active leisure time, and to Akvárium Klub where popular concerts and other musical events are held.

 47. Budapest Eye